Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Children should always be buckled up or in a proper child restraint, and everyone should be buckled up for safety.
 Read the following safety tips:

 Motorcycles and their operators are subject to special laws.
 If you own and operate a motorcycle, you must comply with those laws.
 Visit the state Department of Motor Vehicles website for more information.

 Many states and local jurisdictions have strict laws about the use of cellphones and other digital devices while driving.
 Research these laws on the state Department of Motor Vehicles’ website.
 Tickets will be issued and fines assessed for anyone violating these laws.
 Play it safe and always use a hands-free device if you must use a cellphone or other personal digital assistant while driving.
 Hands-free devices must be used while operating a motor vehicle on all military installations worldwide.

-Effective July 1, 2008, you must provide the following documents to obtain a Florida driver’s license or Florida state identification card:
+Effective January 1, 2010, you must provide the following original documents to obtain a Florida driver’s license or Florida state identification card:

 NOTE: If you have legally changed your name by marriage or court order, you must submit the original or a certified copy of your marriage certificate or court order.
 No photocopies will be accepted unless certified by the issuing authority.
 For multiple name changes, you must show a document trail linking your current name to your chosen proof of identity.
 Marriage licenses must be from a governmental agency; church-issued licenses cannot be accepted.